August 8, 2017 - Comments Off on Dave Fletcher is featured in The Silicon Review as a Silicon 100 Recipient for 2017

 - When was the last time they experienced failure?
 A candidate willing to discuss their shortcomings openly - are surprisingly strong spirits.

 Learning how to lead is a tug-of-war between our inner selves.
 It's the leaders who learn to let go of their ego – and hire true genius – that will build solid, loyal, creative teams and stand the test of time.
+Find out more about Pici and Pici and arrange a team building seminar.

 As part of our 14-year celebration, we sat down with our Founder, Dave Fletcher -- to talk candidly about The Mechanism, how it started and where it's headed.
 We've put together a series of short video clips from the lengthy interview that we'll be sharing over the next several weeks.